NCERT Solutions for Class 7 Science Chapter 10 - Life Processes in Plants

 The process shown is respiration.
 During respiration, glucose is broken down with the help of oxygen to release carbon dioxide, water, and energy.
 This energy is used by the plant for growth and other activities.
 This shows how plants get energy from the food they make through photosynthesis.

-Question 6: Krishna set up an experiment with two potted plants of the same size and placed one of them in sunlight and the other in a dark room, as shown in Figure.
+Question 6: Krishna set up an experiment with two potted plants of the same size and placed one of them in sunlight and the other in a dark room, as shown in the Figure.

 (i) What idea might she be testing through this experiment?